ivanadokic/ivanadokic.github.io/_posts/2020-01-05-sinatra_mvc_file_structure.markdown

 * Controllers for handling the user interface and application
 * Views for handling graphical user interface objects and presentation

-## Models, views, and controllers- of the MVC framework
+## Models, views and controllers of the MVC framework
 The Models, Views and Controllers will be grouped into a folder named **app directory** where we spend most of our time coding.
 All the main files are organized inside an app folder with subfolders corresponding to each component of MVC: **models** for object model files,****  views  ****for html template files, and **controllers** for controller files.
 <a href="https://imgur.com/3Vnt72p"><img src="https://i.imgur.com/3Vnt72pl.png" title="source: imgur.com" /></a>
 ### models directory